dotnet/arcade/Documentation/Darc.md

 repository that have been applied to a channel (virtual branch) onto matching inputs of the target repository+branch.

-For example, a build of dotnet/corefx might be applied to the ".NET Core 5 Dev" channel. dotnet/core-setup maps new outputs of corefx on the ".NET Core 5 Dev" channel onto its master branch.
+For example, a build of dotnet/corefx might be applied to the ".NET 5 Dev" channel. dotnet/core-setup maps new outputs of corefx on the ".NET 5 Dev" channel onto its master branch.

 A subscription has a few parts: